 A single lab study revealed an interesting finding.
 They learned that women with higher levels of narcissism demonstrated significantly higher levels of hostile and angry communication patterns.
 These findings replicate other research indicating that women’s, but not men’s, narcissism significantly predicted marital trajectories over time.

 She might adopt a ‘victim stance,’ blaming you for her lot in life.
 She will expect you to make it right.
-She will be the 'dedicated mother' who has given up everything for her children.
-She will be the ruthless shopper who wears the dress and returns it because "it didn't look as good as I expected it to."
+She will be the ‘dedicated mother’ who has given up everything for her children.
+She will be the ruthless shopper who wears and returns the dress because “it didn’t look as good as I expected it to.”

 She will exploit every legal and social benefit to her advantage without a moment of guilt.

-The higher the level of narcissism, the more intimate partner violence she'll engage in over her lifetime, according to one prison study.
-This is more true for female than male prisoners.
+The higher the level of narcissism, the more intimate partner violence she’ll engage in over her lifetime, according to one prison study.
+This is truer for female prisoners than for male prisoners.

 In a sample of female prison inmates, researchers also found NPD to be a predictor of violent crimes, including murder.
 However, this study measured the more grandiose (vs covert) features of narcissism.